lcls-users/lcls-users/docs/tutorials/computers101.md

 |`rm -rf`| the `rm` command will remove files or directories, while the `-rf` parameter will remove a repository<br>*use with caution, as this can delete a project!|
 |`git diff`|-this show changes in your project<br>-you can use this to compare commits or changes in your working directory for instance|

-<br>**Remote vs. Local Repositories and Git Push and Pull**
+### Remote vs. Local Repositories and Git Push and Pull
 <br>A local repository is the versions of your file that you have on your computer.
 A remote repository is the versions of the file that is hosted on a server that all persons contributing to the project can access.
     A `git push` is when you transfer your local repository to the remote repository.
 A `git pull` is done when you copy the remote repository to your local repository.
-<br>**SSH - Creating a Secure Key Pair**
+### SSH - Creating a Secure Key Pair
-<br>You will need to have a secure key pair between your local repository and the remote repository.
+You will need to have a secure key pair between your local repository and the remote repository.
 There is a public key, and your unique individual key.
 If a public key has not been made,
     that must be done.
-<br><br>**Conflicts**
+### Conflicts
-<br>Merging is the process of potentially combining your edits to the original file you were editing.
-If there are conflicts that compete or interfere with each other, GitHub will highlight this
-and not allow your code to merge.
+Merging is the process of potentially combining your edits to the original file you were editing.
+If there are conflicts that compete or interfere with each other, GitHub will highlight this and not allow your code to merge.
 <br><br>See this [link to Github tutorial for beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) for additional information.